tariqchoucair/newsvoice/README.md

 a 22-column schema, including character offsets back into the source text so every extracted segment can be traced to the discourse it came from.

-It is built for content analysis rather than for fact-checking: it does not assess whether a claim is true, and it keeps indirect and partial attribution rather than discarding anything that is not a clean quotation.

 ```python
 import pandas as pd
 import newsvoice